Math-Lang/api-demo/README.md

 - I noticed different requests had different outputs.
 Therefore, I did a little *R&D* of my own and found out about *Projections* which allowed me to control the output with the use of custom get functions in my repo using *JPQL* queries.
   [Thank you Baeldung !](https://www.baeldung.com/spring-data-rest-projections-excerpts)

+- I implemented the use of filters while making sure it was possible to use multiple filters together through the help of optional **PathParams** and claned the ApiService class by separating the class & the implementation to reduce coupling.

+- I had to create custom queries in my repository.
+This was due to the fact that i use a projection for my listing and therefore cannot apply a standard JPA query (Repo of Listing, but returning ListingBasicDetails).
+While this is not as clean as I would've liked.
+It works and is still clean & readable.

+- I also opted to remain in a single-module project based on the fact that this is a small project.

+- As i was moving forward using multiple custom queries in my repository combined with a bunch of *if* statements in my controller and another bunch of *if* statements in my service, I came to conclusion that the more filter I was going to add, the more complex my controller and my service were going to get exponentially.
+Therefore, I decided to spend some time thinking about a solution.
+I then opted for a single *while* loop in my service simplifying the implementation of new filters and reducing the code complexity.